• Home

 Jamie Rowe is our Founder and Director of Grit & Grace.
 Animals, both domestic and wild, are her passion and she loves educating on the importance of wildlife in our lives and in our world.

 Terry Rowe is Jamie's husband and the muscle of the group.
 He builds all of the enclosures and other things needed for the rehab.
 He also pays for the things we need when donations are short.... which is, sadly, more often than he would like.
 He has also had to step in and help feed when we are overwhelmed with wildlife babies.
+When he's not building enclosures or feeding animals, he's busy working his "second" job at TMMK.
 He's a keeper!

 Karson Burke is Jamie's daughter and her relief pitcher when she needs a break or a much needed vacation.
 Karson is the very busy mother of 3 boys, all under the age of 8, who keep her on her toes.
 What little spare time she has, she devotes to rescuing and rehabbing wildlife animals.